Inspector Gadget (film): Plot

-John Brown lives in the city of Riverton, with his 12-year-old niece Penny and her pet beagle Brain.
+John Brown lives in the city of Riverton with his 12-year-old niece, Penny Brown, and her pet beagle, Brain.
 Dreaming of becoming a police officer, John works as a security guard for the Bradford robotics laboratory.
-Artemus Bradford and his daughter Brenda are designing a lifelike robotic foot as part of the Gadget Program, designed to add android officers to the Riverton Police Department.
-Sanford Scolex, a tycoon, uses a robotic tank to break into the Bradford laboratory and steals the foot to build an army of androids from its technology, assassinating Artemus in the process.
-John chases after Scolex's limousine in his hatchback, but John's car gets flipped over due to an oil slick from Scolex's limo, leading both vehicles to crash into a billboard.
-John is blown up in his upside down car by Scolex's Dynamite stick disguised as a cigar and left for dead, but a bowling ball launched by the explosive blast from the destroyed car lands in the limo and crushes Scolex's left hand; Scolex receives a mechanical claw from his associate, Kramer, taking on the alias "Dr. Claw".
+Artemus Bradford and his daughter, Brenda, are designing a lifelike robotic foot as part of the Gadget Program, designed to add android officers to the Riverton Police Department.
+Sanford Scolex, a malicious tycoon, uses a robotic tank to break into the Bradford laboratory and steal the foot to build an army of androids from its technology, assassinating Artemus in the process.
+John chases after Scolex's limousine in his hatchback, but John's car gets flipped over due to an oil slick from Scolex's limo, leading both vehicles to crash into a Yahoo billboard.
+John is blown up in his capsized car by a dynamite stick disguised as a cigar and left for dead, but a bowling ball launched by the explosive blast from the destroyed car lands in the limo and crushes Scolex's left hand; Scolex receives a mechanical claw from his associate, Kramer, taking on the alias "Dr. Claw".

-Brenda decides to make John, who nearly died from the fiery car explosion, the first test subject for the Gadget Program.
+Brenda decides to make John, whose body is now mangled from the explosion, the first test subject for the Gadget Program.
 She builds an array of gadgets into his body and gives him the alias "Inspector Gadget", inserting a control chip as his power supply.
-Brenda and a guru give John an orientation on using his new gadgets, which goes awry when the guru is hospitalized by a pinch to the testicles inadvertently caused by John.
+Brenda and a local guru give John an orientation on using his new gadgets, which goes awry when the guru is hospitalized by a pinch to the testicles inadvertently caused by John, causing the guru's voice pitch to rise.
 He is helped by the Gadgetmobile, a robotic car with a chatty AI.
-Despite struggling with his new gadgets, John stops two criminals trying to rob a car.
+Despite struggling with his new gadgets, John stops two criminals trying to rob a car after stealing a cat.

 At a charity ball, Scolex approaches Brenda, having known her at Harvard, inviting her to work for him in her own laboratory.
 Brenda accepts, unaware that Scolex plans to steal her technological ideas and designs.
-Unimpressed with John, police chief Frank Quimby assigns him to menial assignments rather than investigate Artemus' murder.
-Upset at not being taken seriously, John begins investigating on his own and finds a piece of scrap metal, which he later connects to Scolex with Penny's help.
+Unimpressed with John, Riverton Police Chief Frank Quimby assigns him to menial assignments rather than investigate Artemus' murder.
+Upset at not being taken seriously, John begins investigating Artemus' murder on his own and finds a piece of scrap metal, which he later connects to Scolex with Penny's help.